Anxiety Symptoms and Helping Teens and Adults with Anxiety

 - and the list goes on.

-Mental health issues among teens can seem like an indictment of the parents.
+Mental health issues in families can seem like an indictment of the parents.
 It is important to remember that anxiety and depression can occur even in the most loving, and healthy home environments.
 Do not be hard on yourselves.

-On top of that, social media, bullying, peer relationships, stress with school, and work…these are all things that teens deal with daily that can be contributors as well.
+On top of that, social media, bullying, peer relationships, stress with school, and work…these are all things that teens and adults deal with daily that can be contributors as well.

 Again, sometimes just having someone to listen, nonjudgmentally, can make a world of difference.
-That can be easier said than done when it comes to teens, so here are some ideas to help your teen:
+That can be easier said than done, so here are some ideas to help:

-- Practice Relaxation (this can be done in many ways from yoga to progressive muscle relaxation, practicing deep breathing techniques… you can find more suggestions here: https://patient.info/health/anxiety/features/relaxation-exercises
+- Practice Relaxation (this can be done in many ways from yoga to progressive muscle relaxation, practicing deep breathing techniques… you can find more suggestions here.

 - Exercise (This helps with the release of endorphins which can help reduce anxiety and stress levels).